iainctduncan/scheme-for-max/README.md

 https://groups.google.com/forum/#!forum/scheme-for-max

 ## Installation
-Binary packages are available for OSX only at this time.
-Download the Scheme-For-Max zip file from the Releases tab on Github, and unzip it in your Max Packages directory.
+Binary packages are available for OSX and Windows (windows is brand new and may have issues) Download the Scheme-For-Max zip file from the Releases tab on Github, and unzip it in your Max Packages directory.

-If you can help build for Windows, please get in touch!

-Currently tested on Max 8 and OSX High Sierra.
-On newer versions of OSX you may need to disable OSX security preventions on unsigned downloads or other malarkey.
+Currently tested on Max 8, with OSX High Sierra and Windows 10.
-We will get this thing signed and all that when we get to a non-beta release.
 Please report problems installing to the google group, as well as any fixes or workarounds that could be added here.